 Well, that’s what I thought we would check out today.
 I do not get asked about a wireless network that often (unless they need help installing a router, sigh) so I had to look on the world wide web for some claims and found some interesting.
 Did you know that WiFi does not cause cancer or the point of antennas on the router?

 #1: It’s True That Other Devices Than Just Your Neighbors WiFi can Interfere with Yours

 You may have heard about WiFi interference.
-It is signals that will interfere with your WiFi and thus, you WiFi will not perform as good as it can.
+It signals that will interfere with your WiFi and thus, your WiFi will not perform as good as it can.
 A common thing to do then is to blame the neighbors, as their WiFi is interfering with yours, right?

 Not certainly.
 There is a lot of other things that can interfere with your WiFi network.
 A microwave is often interfering with the WiFi, that’s something you have heard before.
 But it’s more than that.
 IT is things like wireless speakers, radios, an electrical device with poorly shielded cables or other Bluetooth and wireless devices.
 The list goes on.

 It is, of course, problematic to turn off everything that can interfere with your WiFi and the solution to interference is often to change the channel.
 But will that actually help?
 If the interference is very intermittent and not constant, I would suggest leaving the channel as it is.
 The grass is often not greener on the other side.

 One thing you can do is to use the 5 GHz network more, as that is less pruned to interference than the 2.4 GHz network.
 You might need to get a range extender, like the TP-Link AC750 from Amazon, in order to get a good coverage of the 5 GHz but since it offers more performance with less interference, it’s a win for a small cost.

 If you are interested in learning more about WiFi interference, I suggest reading this article from NetworkWorld.